lukadev-0/util.luau/docs/docs/error-handling.md

 end
 ```

-This function will return the result of `divide` if it's `Ok`, otherwise it
+This function will return the result of `divide` if it's `Ok`, otherwise it will
-will return the error.
+return the error.
+This is the recommended way to propagate errors.

 ## Transforming results